-Leaning on the wall of the dirty, smoggy alleyway I smoked a lho stick.
-My colleagues were yet to arrive but I did not mind.
-I was early and it allowed me time to do what I do best; think.
+I Leant on the wall of the dirty, smoggy alleyway and smoked a lho stick.
+My colleagues were yet to arrive, but I did not mind.
+I was early, and it allowed me time to do what I do best; think.

 "But do not let it go to your head young Attelus, Xanthis Kaltos.
 For though I am not sure when you began to suspect Taryst.
 In all likelihood, it would be far too late."